 End Sub

-When you run the macro, understand that it takes a bit of time to run.
-In fact, depending on the speed of your system, the length of your document, and its complexity, it can take quite a bit of time to run.
+When you run the macro, understand that it takes a bit of time to run because the entire content of your document is evaluated 10 times over.
+Depending on the speed of your system, the length of your document, and its complexity, it can take quite a bit of time to run.
 Be patient; once the ten statistics are completed, they are displayed on the screen.

 Note: